Eric Saade: 2010: Breakthrough in Sweden

 In January 2010, Saade won a Scandipop Award as the Brightest New Hope for 2010.
 In March he was nominated for a Marcel Bezençon Press Award for "Manboy", and won an Artistic Award.
 Saade released his first solo album, Masquerade, in May 2010.
 The album reached #2 in Sweden, and went gold.
 Saade began his first solo tour, known as the Masquerade Tour, playing 24 dates in Sweden from June to September 2010.
+Saade was Swedish spokesperson for the Eurovision Song Contest 2010.

 The third single from Saade's debut album, "Break of Dawn" (written by Saade and Fredrik Kempe), was released in June 2010 and peaked at #45 on the Swedish charts.
 The song's music video also premiered that month.
 A remix, "Le Family Remix", was released in July.

 In August 2010, Saade was nominated for three Rockbjörnen Awards: Best Swedish Male Live Artist, Best Breakthrough Act and Best Swedish Song of the Year (for "Manboy").
 That year, Saade also released the singles "Masquerade" and "It's Gonna Rain".
 The music video for "Masquerade" premiered in August, and the video for "It's Gonna Rain" premiered in October.